lsst/rtn-045/index.rst

 ============================

 The following set of best practices to be implemented for Rubin tutorials is a work in progress.
-Individual components have been incorporated into the sections above, but are collected here for reference.

 Vision-impaired astronomers